-Determine whether smoking is prohibited in the foster home or vehicle when the foster child is present.
+Smoking is prohibited in the foster home or vehicle when the foster child is present.
 Document in the Foster Home Survey Report if anyone in the home smokes and where the person smokes when the foster child is present.

 Household Pets